Breakfast Muffin Pan Ideas

 24) Peanut Butter Cup Cookies:

 Saved the best for last – that is if you like the combination of chocolate and peanut butter.
 This is my go-to cookie and absolute favorite of all muffin pan recipes.
 And, of course, it’s made in one bowl.
-Make peanut butter cookie dough (recipe below) and place bits of it in the mini muffin tin and bake at 375° for about 5-6 minutes.
-Take them out and press an unwrapped peanut butter cup into each hole.
-Put them back in the oven for 1-2 minutes to melt the chocolate.
+Just make peanut butter cookie dough (recipe below) and place bits of it into your mini muffin tin.
+They are then semi-baked and unwrapped peanut butter cups are inserted near the end of baking.